Mparaiso/Silex-Blog-App/README.md

 + change the path of the autoloader.php in app/bootstrap.php to "../vendor/autoload.php" or wherever the vendor/autoload.php file is.

-+ use a local MongoDB server (localhost) , the name of the database is by default mongoblog OR set the envirronment variables on your server MONGODB_SERVER and MONGODB_DATABASE ( in a .htaccess file with SetEnv for instance ).
++ use a local MongoDB server (localhost) , the name of the database is by default mongoblog OR set the envirronment variables on your server SILEXPRESS_DBSERVER and SILEXPRESS_DBNAME ( in a .htaccess file with SetEnv for instance ).

 + get an askimet api key to deal with spammers and declare a envirronment variable called